AndyShiue/Ende-readme/README.md

 In order to assign a type to it, we need another new mode in which parameters are named.
 Let's simply call it **named mode**.
 The normal named mode is similar to the normal mode, except that the parameters are named and unordered.
+There could also be named modes other than the normal named mode, but one named mode is enough for illustrative purposes.
 The above `example` now has type `{example : Unit} -> Example` To be more general, now we can also have struct variants and arbitrary functions accepting named parameters.
 Also, we can have `..{Type}`, which is the type of maps from identifiers to *small* types.